talkpython/installing-python/install-python.md

 Python was not found; run without arguments to install from the Windows Store...
 ```

 Looks like you do not have Python at all. **You will need to continue below to install Python 3**.
 When you see this specific error message, it means that Python is not installed.
 What is running is a shim program meant to help you install Python 3 from the Windows Store (one option below).
-You can select this option by simplying typing `python` and following along in the UI.
+You can select this option by simplifying typing `python` and following along in the UI.

 ### Step 3.
 You need Python, install it on Windows